ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 2. User feedback from April 30, 2026: Linux Mint around version 21.3 and below don't understand the Python Vol- and Vol+.
 Just in case someone tests on such a system.
 A mint upgrade helps solve the problem.

-3. The script ae_5900_maninthemiddle.py has been added.
-With this you can read hex codes between the microphone and the radio.

 ### What Else to Expect: